 Many states have some federally funded hours of in-home care that go to waste because people don't know about them.
 The NFCSP folks should be able to point you to the organization in your area that would administer this help.

 Click on any site that looks useful under this state aging help category.
 You may find quite a lot of help – or not much.
+Some states and communities offer an abundance of resources and information, while others have not been updated regularly in years.

 Your own health is expensive, too.
-If you get physically or mentally sick, you aren't going to be able to care for your loved ones well, if at all.
+If you get physically or mentally sick, you are not going to be able to care for your loved ones well, if at all.
 You may have to explain this to your elders (and to yourself) repeatedly.
 But believe me, it's true.
 If you are coming to the end of your rope with caregiving, you need to get help.
-Guilt isn't an option.
+Guilt is not an option.
 Your sense of guilt will only contribute to your parents' feeling of insecurity.
 So, please work on your own feelings about outside help.
 Think of this as giving more care, not about you caring less.

 Assume as upbeat an attitude as you can, and start looking at assisted living facilities.
 Treat it as an adventure, even if your elders are complaining.
 Do your best to detach from their complaining and look anyway.
 Try to be cheerful but firm about any help you seek.

 When my loved ones moved to a local nursing home, I watched the staff closely.
-This was an exceptionally good home, to be sure, but I'll say that I never, ever saw any difference in care based on how the home got paid.
+This was an exceptionally good home, to be sure, but I will say that I never, ever saw any difference in care based on how the home got paid.
 Nursing homes are all supposed to be this way.
 If you see a home that discriminates, report this home to your state ombudsman.

 Back to Your Own Needs

 When caring for a parent with Alzheimer's becomes too much for you, you are at risk for depression and other health problems.
-You may even put your loved one at risk because you can't watch after him or her safely.
+You may even put your loved one at risk because you cannot watch after him or her safely.
 Do it now before you completely break down.
 Do it for your family and yourself.